-In June 2017, we entered into a license with Harpoon (the Harpoon License) that grants us a perpetual, irrevocable, world-wide, nonexclusive, royalty free, sublicensable license to research, develop, make, use, sell, commercialize or otherwise exploit products based on Harpoon's MSLN polypeptide binding proteins (the MSLN Binder).
-We have incorporated the MSLN Binder into TC-210.
+In June 2017, we entered into a license with Harpoon (the Harpoon License) that grants us a perpetual, irrevocable, world-wide, non-exclusive, royalty free, sublicensable license to research, develop, make, use, sell, commercialize or otherwise exploit products based on Harpoon's MSLN polypeptide binding proteins (the MSLN Binder).
+We have incorporated the MSLN Binder into gavo-cel.